elmaataoui1996/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete			: Delete the file betty.
 9-firstdirdeletion		: Delete the directory my_first_directory that is in the /tmp directory.
 10-back				: Write a script that changes the working directory to the previous one.
+11-lists			: Write a script that lists all files